Radiation therapy

 Specialised types of EBRT

-Proton therapy is a type of EBRT which uses radiation from protons rather than x-rays.
-Protons are tiny parts of atoms with a positive charge that release most of their radiation within the cancer.
-This is different to standard radiation therapy beams, which pass through the area and some nearby healthy tissue.
+This uses radiation from protons rather than x-rays, which release most of their radiation within the cancer.
+This is different to standard EBRT beams, which pass through the area and nearby healthy tissue.

 Understanding Radiation Therapy